brycecherry75/ADF4351/README.md

 v1.1.1 Corrected issue with conversion in ReadCurrentFreq

+v1.1.2 Add setPowerLevel function which can be used for frequency bursts

 ## Introduction

 This library supports the ADF4351 from Analog Devices on Arduinos.
 The chip is a wideband (34.375 MHz to 4.4 GHz) Phase-Locked Loop (PLL) and Voltage Controlled Oscillator (VCO), covering a very wide frequency range under digital control.
 Just add an external PLL loop filter, Reference frequency source and a power supply for a very useful frequency generator for applications as a Local Oscillator or Sweep Generator.